C-NERD/generatecv/README.md

 - finally add the text to the link(if you didn't add add a link no need for this one)

-After filling your information in the settings.json file install the thrid party library **fpdf** using `pip3 install fpdf`
+After filling your information in the settings.json file startup the virtual enviroment virtualenv, here is a link on how to use python virtual enviroments [link](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/#Activate%20the%20virtual%20environment)

 finally run
 `python3 cv.py`